Here are the top trends in the mobile UX industry. Without further ado, here’s our count-down to #1.

 And while the lack of killer consumer applications for Google Glass continues to be the joke of the Silicon Valley, one of the medical device startups we consult, VitalMedicals, found several fantastic uses for Google Glass in the hospital operating room, as you can see in this incredible video.

-It is safe to say that 2015 will be the year of wearables – stay tuned!
+It is safe to say that this will be the Decade of Wearables – stay tuned!

 #4 The Big Thing in your Pocket: Designing for Larger Screens